Saturday, May 23, 2026

 Customer Service Excellence

-Upselling and suggestive selling skills help staff increase average ticket values while enhancing customer experiences through appropriate recommendations.
+Upselling and suggestive sales skills can help staff increase the average ticket and improve customer experiences through proper recommending techniques.

-Training covers timing, product knowledge, and techniques for making suggestions that add value rather than seeming pushy or inappropriate.
-When done skillfully, suggestive selling improves both revenue and customer satisfaction simultaneously.
+Their training incorporates timing, merchandising knowledge, and ways of making suggestions that are of value rather than coming across as pushy and inappropriate.
+When done correctly, suggestive sales can increase both profitability and customer satisfaction.

 Kitchen Operations and Food Preparation